ballerina-attic/resiliency-timeouts/README.md

 ### <a name="unit-testing"></a> Writing unit tests

-In Ballerina, the unit test cases should be in the same package and the naming convention should be as follows.
+In Ballerina, the unit test cases should be in the same package inside a `tests` folder.
+The naming convention should be as follows.
 * Test files should contain _test.bal suffix.
 * Test functions should contain test prefix.
   * e.g., testProductSearchService()